5. How to load different HGVs, light goods vehicles, small vans and cars

 XL curtainsiders

-Trailers and vehicles built to the BS EN 12642 XL standard can withstand a minimum of 40% of the rated payload to the side without additional load securing if they’re loaded to the manufacturer’s specification.
+Vehicles built to the BS EN 12642 XL standard can withstand a minimum of 40% of the rated payload to the side without additional load securing if they’re loaded to the manufacturer’s specification.

-• to the front
+• within 30cm of the front

-• to the rear
+• within 30cm of the rear

-• within 8cm of either side.
+• within 8cm of either side

 This is often referred to as ‘positive fit’.